ptomato/talks/guadec2022/README.md

 - Lots of work done already

 <!--
     Now how about an impactful coding project.
 For years we have quested after the holy grail of native async operations.
-It's been the topic of two Outreachy internships, Avi and Veena worked on it and improved the situation, but we need to
+It's been the topic of two Outreachy internships, Avi and Veena worked on it and improved the situation, but we need to get the whole thing over the finish line.
-    I will show you what it is in the next slide.
+    I will show you what this is about in the next slide.
-    As an example I'll use some simple code that reads the contents of one file and writes it to another file, both asynchronously.
 -->

 ---